 The province of Groningen manages and maintains the provincial infrastructure and installs new infrastructure.
 In addition, the province also takes care of several bridges and locks, for example.
 In all these cases there are possibilities to cut back on CO2 emissions by using other materials.

 In accordance with the agreements in the climate agreement, all government institutions in the Netherlands must work on making their own vehicle fleet and equipment more sustainable.
 This concerns small vehicles, but also, for example, inspection vessels or gritters.
 All these vehicles must be made into zero emission vehicles by 2030 at the latest.
 However, the province of Groningen is keen to set an example and is therefore accelerating this task.

 Hive.mobility partners University of Groningen and the municipality of Groningen will start a study, in the autumn of 2020, into the impact of the COVID-19 crisis on our mobility system, together with a number of other knowledge institutions, municipalities and business partners.
 The research, called MOCOLODO, is funded by NWO-ZonNw.

 Under the banner of hive.mobility, the municipality of Groningen, the University of Groningen, OV-bureau Groningen Drenthe, Dropper and numerous international partners start the ULaaDS project in mid-2020.
 The aim of the project is to accelerate the deployment of new, feasible, shared and Zero Emission solutions to address the challenges of future urban logistics.

-Hive.mobility is launching an exploratory study into the future of mobility at the Zernike Campus Groningen together with Groningen Bereikbaar and Campus Groningen.
-The parties would like to know what the ideal Zernike Campus will look like, in the field of smart mobility, in 2030 and which steps must be taken to achieve this ideal image.
+Hive.mobility has launched an exploratory study into the future of mobility at the Zernike Campus Groningen together with Groningen Bereikbaar and Campus Groningen.
+The parties wanted to know what the ideal Zernike Campus will look like, in the field of smart mobility, in 2030 and which steps must be taken to achieve this ideal image.